World No. 2 Coke bottler profit hit by austerity, costs

 An expected rise of the U.S. dollar versus the euro and the currencies of other crisis-hit European countries will likely offset any benefits from an easing in raw material costs, the company said.

-Input prices will rise in mid-single digits instead of high-single digits as previously forecast, according to Lois, driven by lower prices of PET, a key raw material for plastic bottles.
+Prices of PET, a key raw material for plastic bottles, will rise in mid-single digits instead of high-single digits as previously forecast, according to Lois.

 In an effort to improve profitability, the company will slash personnel and management costs, doubling its restructuring expenses to 100 million euros this year, up from the 50 million euros it stated earlier in 2012.